HL7/davinci-alerts/source/pages/guidance.md

 {:toc}

 ### Introduction
-{:.self-link}

 FHIR resources can be used to transport patient information relevant to a specific event (e.g. admission, discharge, change in treatment, new diagnosis) to another provider or the health plan to communicate the details of where care was delivered and help to ensure timely follow-up as needed.
-The intent is to provide the minimally required information in the alert, for the receiver to know, if the alert is of interest and give enough information to be able to request more from the sender, if desired.
-This information can be used to build an encounter record in the receiving system with appropriate provenance and make it available to CDS and other local services. *For the initial phase*, alerts are transacted using the Da Vinci [`$notify`] operation to push directly to “registered” Alert Recipient or Alert Intermediary.
+The intent is to provide the minimally required information in the notification, for the Receiver to know, if the notification is of interest and give enough information to be able to request more from the Sender, if desired.
+This information can be used to build an encounter record in the receiving system with appropriate provenance and make it available to CDS and other local services.
+Notifications are transacted using FHIR messaging and the [`$process-message`] operation to push directly to “registered” Recipients and Intermediaries.

 This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and major revisions to the Subscription resource for FHIR R5.
-In a future version this guide, a subscription based notification is planned which will align with the outcomes of the Argonaut project.
+To wit, a subscription based notification can be achieved based on the outcomes of the Argonaut project.
 {:.note-to-balloters}

 ### Must Support